Detective Conan: The Raven Chaser

 Detective Conan: The Raven Chaser (名探偵コナン　漆黒の, Meitantei Konan: Shikkoku no Cheisā) is the thirteenth film installment of the Case Closed manga and anime series.
 The film was released in Japan on April 18, 2009.
-This film earned 3.9 billion yen in the domestic Japanese box office, making it the highest-grossing film in the Case Closed series.
+This film earned 3.9 billion yen in the domestic Japanese box office, making it the highest-grossing film in the Case Closed series so far.
 The film involves active members of the Black Organization, making this the Black Organization's second appearance in a film since Countdown to Heaven.
 A special preview to the film aired in Japan on Animax.
 A new member from the Black Organization that shrunk Shinichi's body manages to find out about Shinichi's transformation into Conan.
 This discovery starts to put those around him in danger as Gin and the other Black Organization members start to take action.
 The film was nominated for Best Animated Film at the 2010 Awards of the Japanese Academy.

 Plot

-The film begins with Conan having a nightmare where Gin and Vodka discover his true identity in Mouri's office and Vodka shoots Ran, but Conan awakes.
-In real life, a man driving down a hillside road realizes that his car's brakes have failed.
-The car crashes into a toll booth, killing the man.
-He leaves a dying message: "Tanabata kyo."
-A Mahjong tile next to his body links this case to six others in Tokyo, Kanagawa, Shizuoka, Nagano, and other Japanese prefectures.
-Because of the Mahjong tiles left beside each victim, the police conclude that the same person or organization committed these murders.
-The police across Japan unite to solve the serial murder case.
+A man driving down a hillside road suddenly realizes that his car's brakes don't work.
+Traveling at a high speed, the Alfa romeo Brera crashes into a toll station.
+The man dies but leaves a mysterious dying message: "Tanabata kyo."
+A mysterious Mahjong tile next to the body links this case to six other homicide cases in Tokyo, Kanagawa, Shizuoka, Nagano, and other places in Japan.
+Because of the Mahjong tiles left beside each victim, the police conclude that the same person or organization committed these large-scale murders.
+The police of prefectures across Japan unite to find the murderer.

-After a police conference about this case, Conan discovers a police officer entering a black Porsche 356A owned by Gin.
-He concludes that a Black Organization member disguised as an officer has infiltrated the meeting.
-On Tanabata, Conan corners Vermouth in the underground parking lot of a shopping mall.
-She reveals that the Black Organization needs a memory chip, which the murderer took, and a new member, "Irish".
+After a police conference about this case, Conan discovers a police officer walking out of the building and entering a black Porsche.
+He concludes that a Black Organization member is disguised as a police officer and has infiltrated the meeting.
+Conan is left wondering which officer is the fake and what interest the Black Organization has in the case.

+On the day of Tanabata, Conan corners Vermouth in the underground parking lot of a shopping mall and interrogates her.
+She says that the Black Organization needs a memory chip and has a new member, "Irish".

-Conan employs the help of Heiji Hattori to solve the case by following the dying message lead.
-He and Heiji find out that two years ago, in Kyoto, an accidental fire in a hotel killed a young woman named Nanako Honjou.
-The elevator could only hold seven, but eight needed to evacuate.
-Nanako was not on the last elevator and did not escape.
+Conan employs the help of Heiji Hattori and tries to solve the serial murder case by following the dying message lead.
+He and Heiji find out that two years ago, there was a fire accident in a hotel in Kyoto, and a young woman named Nanako Honjou died.
+The elevator could only hold seven, but eight people needed to escape.
+Nanako wasn't on the last elevator and couldn't escape.
+Conan tracks down her neighbor, Shun Sawamura, and asks him some questions.